Menu Close

 Theodosius Dobzhansky (1937), Paul Nurse (2020), and many others, propose that evolution is crucial to any understanding of how biology works.
 Noam Chomsky (2022) proposes that this includes language.

-By the proposal here, in this evolution there must have been at least seven steps, the last being the least thoroughly fixated and the most vulnerable to developmental mishap.
+In this evolution, there must, I propose, have been at least seven steps, the last being the least thoroughly fixated and thus the most vulnerable to developmental mishap.
+By the latest evidence, from Shigeru Miyagawa and others (2025), this point of completion is likely to have been around 135,000 years ago.
+There are two sorts of evidence for this proposal – modern language and the natural process of speech and language acquisition, both intensely studied.
 It should be said that this idea is not endorsed by Chomsky who proposes that human speech and language evolved by a single evolutionary step, and thus that there has never been any such thing as a ‘protolanguage’.

-This proposal at least reduces any need for postulating specific malformations, as proposed by Lawrence Shriberg et al (2005) and innumerable others in the same tradition.
-Shriberg suggests that it is necessary to postulate particular ‘phenotypes’ of disorder.
+A merit of the seven step proposal here is that it reduces any need for postulating specific malformations, as proposed by Lawrence Shriberg et al (2005) and innumerable others in the same tradition.
+Shriberg suggests that it is necessary to postulate particular ‘phenotypes’ of disorder or malformations.
 The proposal here at least diminishes, if it doesn’t eliminate, the case for any specific malformations.
+An evolutionary model thus simplifies the theory of disorder. as required in science generally, by an idea generally known as ‘Occam’s razor’ (William of Ockham lived in the 14th century).

 Do you have an enquiry?